calebharris/fp_book_club_ts/docs_src/chapter_2.md

 shortcut for `i = i - 1`).
 There's nothing wrong with using a `while` loop, and sometimes there is no other choice.
 But when either will do, use a `for` loop.

+Now you know more than you probably wanted to about recursion.
+Whenever [Functional Programming in Scala] uses tail-recursion to loop over a structure, we'll use iteration instead, because that's what you'll see in real-world TypeScript programs.
+We'll still have plenty of opportunities to use recursion to solve problems.

 ### Exercise 2.1.
 Fibonacci numbers

 Write a recursive function to get the *n*th [Fibonacci number][wikip_fib].
 The first two Fibonacci numbers are 0 and 1.